Electrically reconfigurable extended lasing state in an organic liquid-crystal microcavity

-Fig.~\ref{fig:dyad_dist}(a-f) shows the experimentally measured real- (a-c) and momentum- (d-f) space distributions of the PL from the spatially extended supermode lasing state formed due to the mutual exchange of coherent photons out-flowing from each of the two individually pumped lasing spots.
-In the absence of coherent energy exchange one would observe two independent lasing spots in the real space with the PL intensity monotonically decaying outside of the pumping spot areas, Fig.~\ref{fig:schematic}(b), while Fourier-space would have a ring-shaped pattern similar to the single state case.
+Fig.~\ref{fig:dyad_dist}(a-f) shows the experimentally measured real- (a-c) and momentum- (d-f) space distributions of the PL from the spatially extended supermode lasing state formed due to the mutual exchange of coherent photons out-flowing from each of the two individually pumped lasing spots and establishing mutual coherence between them via the stimulated emission process.
+Once the coupling between the lasing spots is established, they act as coherently coupled oscillators, which relative phase is defined by the distance between them.
+In the absence of coherent energy exchange, one would observe two independent lasing spots in real space with the PL intensity monotonically decaying outside of the pumping spot areas, Fig.~\ref{fig:schematic}(b), while in Fourier space, one would have a ring-shaped pattern similar to the single state case.
 Instead, here we observe phase-locking between two individually pumped lasing states, evidenced by a characteristic oscillatory interference pattern of PL intensity in both real and Fourier spaces along the axis connecting the pump spots.
-This interference pattern directly reveals a macroscopic coherent wavefunction extending over distances up to $d = 20 \mu\mathrm{m}$.
+This interference pattern directly reveals a macroscopic coherent wavefunction extending over distances up to $d = 20 \mathrm{\mu m}$.
 The resulting dyad lasing supermodes exhibit either even or odd parity with respect to their reflection axis at $x=0$.
 The parity is determined by the relative phase between the lasing centres ($\Delta \phi = 0$ or $\pi$), depending on the separation $d$ between the pump spots, as expected and observed previously for polariton dyads~\cite{Topfer2020}.